alexlemaire/git-assist/easy-use/README.md

 # Easy-use

 Those scripts are mainly intended for non-developer users.
-It eases the process of running a basic configuration for your machine and allowing you to quickly work with GitHub.
+It eases the process of running a basic configuration for your machine and allows you to quickly work with GitHub.

 ## How to get those scripts